Trihy/romcollectionbrowser/README.md

 -Wii U now accepts game shortcuts.

 You can google on how to create shorcuts for those platforms.
 RPCS3 is just a click.
 Cemu a few more clicks.
-Then just add your platform and select emulator and shortcuts folder.
+Then just add your platform and select shortcuts folder.

 -Language files updated.